 More and more drones are being used today for recreational purposes, and people use drones wherever they can to fly.
 But can drones be flown over someone else’s property, and do you have the right to shoot them down for that?
 Where can drone pilots fly with their drones and where not?
 I decided to study the law in detail and find the answer to this question.

 So Can You Legally Shoot Down a Drone?
 You have no right to shoot down a drone, even if the drone flies over your private property!
 When trying to shoot a drone, you will certainly damage that drone.
-Even with solid flight training, a drone pilot, whether professional or not, will find it difficult to control it, and that drone could hurt someone.
+Even with solid flight training, a professional drone pilot will find it difficult to control it, and that drone could hurt someone.